NowickiLab/NowickiLab.github.io/database/news/2021/SilverCometBkiking/SilverCometTrail.md

 It was SO not what I expected!!!
 The thrill, the sun, the open air, were all a real thing.
 Of course, trail was densely used at locations around bigger towns, but in general pretty empty.
 We definitely took advantage of that.
 61.25miles or 98.0 km later, I beat my 94km from 2000 by a fair amount.

 For the curious Georges out there, we did touch on science, but we mostly just had fun and enjoyed our company, cracking jokes and re-telling stories.
-Perhaps the 60miles is not for everyone - including the 39th mile's "OH F*** THAT" steep climbes, and the 47th mile's "YOU SH****** ME!!!" surprise hill stretches.
+Perhaps the 60miles is not for everyone - including the 39th mile's "OH F^%!
+THAT" steep climbes, and the 47th mile's "YOU SH$!@#NG ME!!!" surprise hill stretches.
 But, we definitely felt accomplished at the finish line.

 On the way back, it was only proper to award ourselves with a feast at a [fantastic Bosnian restaurant](http://www.tatasgrill.com).
 Also, by far I would not be as cheerful as I am about that experience, were it not for the steady and generous helpings of [great supplements](https://www.hammernutrition.com/endurolytes-fizz). #ProductPlacement